-- Highly mission-driven and niche-oriented - A distinguished and highly supportive faculty - Timely and innovative curriculum - Flexibility and program completion candidates can complete the entire program in ten months of full-time study - The seminar format of every class ensures close student-faculty contact - An exceptional global transportation and supply chain logistics research environment - Library, computer, and internet facilities to support classes and research projects - Diversities in student experiences and background - An ideal campus environment for higher education - Located in a small, picturesque New England coastal town with a rich maritime heritage
+- Highly mission-driven and niche-oriented - A distinguished and highly supportive faculty - Timely and innovative curriculum - Intense, ten months of full-time study - The seminar format of every class ensures close student-faculty contact - Library, computer, and internet facilities to support classes and research projects - Diversities in student experiences and background - An ideal campus environment for full-time graduate education - Located in a New England coastal town with a rich maritime heritage

-Statement of Success
+Statement of Graduation Success Rate

-The success rate for the 2011-2012 class was eighty-five percent.
+The graduation success rate for 2012-2013 is eighty-nine percent.
+The graduation success rate for the 2011-2012 class was eighty-five percent.
 The success rate for the 2010-2011 class was 100 percent.
 The 2009-2010 class and the 2008-2009 class both had a ninety-three percent success rate.
-The 2007-2008 class was ninety-two percent at the end of that academic year and is now one-hundred percent.